TobiasUhmann/entity-context-crawler/README.md

 - The `EntityMatcher` searches a pre-processed Wikipedia dump for Freebase entities.
 To minimize false positives (e.g. find the movie "2012" in many unrelated articles), entities are only searched in articles linked to their main article.
-The entitie's occurrences are stored in the matches database.
+The entity's occurrences are stored in the matches database.
 - The `EntityLinker` determines how closely entities are linked to each other by comparing their contexts.
-In particular, it splits the entity matches' contexts into training and test contexts, stores the training contexts in Elasticsearch and subsequently queries Elasticsearch for the contexts that best match the outheld test contexts.
+In particular, it splits the entity matches' contexts into training and test contexts, stores the training contexts in Elasticsearch and subsequently queries Elasticsearch for the contexts that best match the held out test contexts.

 ![Architecture](doc/architecture.png)